maxstreese/adventOfCode2022/readme.md

 ### Language And Development Environment

 As I am writing this, I am using Scala 3 as my language, SBT as my build tool and VS Code as my IDE.
-So far (day 3) I have been sticking to a functional style to solve the puzzles.
-This is most notable by the abscence of loops.

 I would be curious to solve the puzzles with either C or C++ in the future to get better at solving coding challenges in a more procedural style, closer to the machine and with more emphasis on performance.
 I have to admit to myself that I have become quite reliant on Scala's high level of abstraction and the power of it's standard library (most of all the collections).